 1,490 people attended outdoor guided tours at 14 Henrietta Street Museum or Richmond Barracks about history, biodiversity, the city and the local communities.

-We made projects happen within 330 partnerships with cultural, community and other organisations.
+We made projects happen within 330 partnerships with museums, galleries, libraries, cultural organisations, community networks, and activity groups.

 Fiona Harrington demonstrates lace making to Culture Club members

-As part of our programme, Culture Club, we welcomed 5,324 people to 326 events in various cultural spaces across the city.
+As part of our programme, Culture Club, we welcomed 5,324 people to 326 events with our partners in various cultural spaces across the city.

 Mairead and Emilia enjoy a creative workshop at the Richmond Barracks Harvest Fair